artaslove/wifli_transfer/README.md

 Usage:
 >./wifli_transfer [binary file in current directory]

-This can also be used on other devices that only allow a telnet connection, with some modifications.
+This can also be used on other devices that only allow a telnet connection, with some modifications to the script header.